UK annual house price growth hits four-year low in May - Halifax

-LONDON British annual house price growth slid to a four-year low last month, underlining the housing market's slowdown since last year's Brexit vote, mortgage lender Halifax said on Wednesday.
+LONDON (Reuters) - British annual house price growth slid to a four-year low last month, underlining the housing market's slowdown since last year's Brexit vote, mortgage lender Halifax said on Wednesday.

 Average house prices in the three months to May were 3.3 percent higher than a year earlier, the weakest increase since May 2013 and slowing from a 3.8 percent rise in April.
 Economists in a Reuters poll had expected to see a somewhat sharper slowdown to 3.0 percent.